 There is an abundance of things to do in Krabi.
-There is a vast jungle that surrounds Krabi, countless beaches since after every beach, well, there is another beach.
+There is a vast jungle that surrounds Krabi, and countless beaches since after every beach, well, there is another beach.
 And Krabi has an extended coastline with hundreds of sparsely inhabited islands.
-With water comes, water sports and activities which is also something Krabi is very sought after.
+With water, comes water sports and activities.
+Which is also something Krabi is very sought after.

 Where Is Krabi Located?

-Krabi town is the center of Krabi province which lies on the southwest coast of Thailand mostly known for its gorgeous coral islands and infamous parties.
-Krabi although, is a part of the mainland where the town is prominently characterized by limestone cliffs, dense forests and fauna, and a sparse laidback town.
+Krabi town is the centre of Krabi province which lies on the southwest coast of Thailand.
+It is mostly popular for its gorgeous coral islands and infamous parties.
+Although Krabi is a part of the mainland, the town is prominently characterized by limestone cliffs, dense forests and fauna, and a sparse laidback town.

 How Is Krabi Better Than Nearby Places?